 Receipt books must be issued in sequential order.
-When new stock is issued to revenue clerks HQ, the Accountant shall enter details of issued stock on the appropriate acknowledgement receipt form.
-The original and duplicate receipts are to accompany the issued receipt books.
-The Accountant will retain the triplicate.
-After checking that all stock has been received, the revenue collector will sign the acknowledgement receipts and return the original to the Accountant.3
+When new stock was issued to revenue clerks HQ, the Accountant shall enter details of issued stock on the appropriate acknowledgement receipt form.
+The original and duplicate receipts were to accompany the issued receipt books.
+The Accountant would retain the triplicate.
+According to the Ministry's Finance Manual 2013 - Section 5.2.12-5.2.14, after checking that all stock had been received, the revenue collector would signed the acknowledgement receipts and return the original to the Accountant.